 Resource calculation sensitivity at a 0.5g/t Au cut-off and US\$1500 per ounce gold price reports 20 million tonnes grading 1.5 g/t Au totaling 923,000 ounces of gold in the Indicated Category and 3.8 million tonnes grading 1.4 g/t Au totaling 180,000 ounces in the Inferred category.
-Roscan's maiden pit constrained Mineral Resource includes gold mineralization from six mineral deposits: Mankouke South, Mankouke Central, Kandiole 1, Kandiole 2 and 4, Kabaya and Moussala.
+Roscan's maiden pit constrained Mineral Resource includes gold mineralization from six mineral deposits: Mankouke South, Mankouke Central, Kandiole I, Kandiole 2 and 4, Kabaya and Moussala.
 The discovery areas of Disse, Walia and Mankouke West were not included in the maiden resource due to lack of sufficient drilling to date but will be areas of upside for future exploration.

-Management's Discussion & Analysis (for the three and six month period ended April 30, 2022)
+Management's Discussion & Analysis (for the year ended October 31, 2022)